Saturday, July 2, 2011

 A powerful song from Paul Revere & the Raiders...

-1971: Jim Morrison of the Doors died in Paris, France at the age of 27.
+1971: Jim Morrison of the Doors died of heart failure (no autopsy performed) in his bathtub in Paris, France at the age of 27.

-1975: Chuck Negron, formerly with Three Dog Night, was arrested for cocaine possession.
+1975: Chuck Negron, formerly with Three Dog Night, was arrested for cocaine possession in Louisville, Kentucky.

 1978: Exile released their classic single "Kiss You All Over".

-2005: In our segment of Inmates Run Rap Music, Lil' Kim was released from jail after serving time for perjury.
+2005: In our segment of Inmates Run Rap Music, Lil' Kim was released from jail after serving 10 months for perjury.

 Born This Day:

-1929: David Lynch of the Platters was born in St. Louis, Missouri; died of cancer January 2, 1981 at the Veterans Administration Hospital in New York City.
+1929: David Lynch of the Platters was born in St. Louis, Missouri; died of cancer January 2, 1981 at the Veterans Administration Hospital in Manhattan.

-1940: Fontella Bass ("Rescue Me"), who worked with Minnie Riperton, Maurice White and Little Milton, was born in St. Louis, Missouri; died December 26, 2012 in St. Louis, Missouri of complications from a heart attack.
+1940: Fontella Bass ("Rescue Me"), who worked with Minnie Riperton, Maurice White and Little Milton, was born in St. Louis, Missouri; died December 26, 2012 in St. Louis of complications from a heart attack.

 1943: Judith Durham of the Seekers was born in Essendon, Victoria, Australia.

-1948: Paul Barrere of Little Feat was born in Burbank, California.
+1948: Paul Barrere, guitarist with Little Feat, was born in Burbank, California.

-1951: Mike Corby, guitarist of the Babys, was born in Windsor, Berkshire, England.
+1951: Mike Corby, songwriter, guitarist and keyboardist of the Babys, was born in Windsor, Berkshire, England.

 1956: Stephen Pearcy, lead singer of Ratt, was born in San Diego, California.

-1969: Kevin Hearne, keyboardist of Barenaked Ladies, was born in Grimsby, Ontario, Canada.
+1969: Kevin Hearn, keyboardist of Barenaked Ladies, was born in Grimsby, Ontario, Canada.

-1975: Javier Weyler of the Stereophonics was born in Buenos Aires, Argentina.
+1975: Javier Weyler, drummer of the Stereophonics, was born in Buenos Aires, Argentina.

 Featured Unknown/Underrated Song: "The Windmills of Your Mind"